College Work Study Guide for the Off-Campus Employers

 - EEOC Interviewing Guidelines prohibit asking questions about race, age, marital status, number of children, religion, or any other subject that could be perceived as discriminatory.

 Once applications are received by the department, the department may initiate a call to prospective employees for an interview.
 If the student is hired, the employing department will complete the College Work Study Employment Form and submit it to the Office of Financial Aid.
 The Office of Financial Aid will prepare the payroll documents (ePRF and/or ePAR).
 A copy of the student’s job application must be sent to the Human Resources Office.
-In addition, the employing department must contact the Career Services Office to record the placement, or they may report it directly in Jobs for Jags.
+In addition, the employing department must contact the Career Development Center Office to record the placement, or they may report it directly in Jobs for Jags.

 A meeting must be scheduled with the Human Resources Office once the student has accepted a job offer.
 All new student employees must complete a criminal background check.
 New students must complete an I-9, W-4 and Direct Deposit form for student payroll.
 A Personal Data Sheet must also be completed.
 New students should bring their banking routing and account numbers, original driver’s license, social security card or birth certificate to the meeting with Human Resources.